Athletic Bilbao: Telmo Zarra and the second historic attack

-Athletic Club league performance 1929-present.
+Atlético Bilbao team winner of a La Liga title and three consecutive Copa del Rey titles in 1943, 1944 and 1945.

 In 1941, the club was forced to change its name to Atlético Bilbao, following a decree issued by Franco, who also changed the name of the Copa del Rey to Copa del Generalísimo, in reference to his own figure.

 After the civil war, the club had to rebuild the team almost from scratch, as only seven players from the team before the conflict remained: some who had shown themselves in favour of Basque nationalism or the Spanish republic went into exile in Latin America, and others were rejected for fear of reprisals.
 In the late 1930s and early 1940s, Athletic focused on the young promises of the Basque teams to rebuild the team.
 In this way, it managed to create a competitive team that quickly became champions.

 During the 1940s and early 1950s, the club featured the legendary forward line formed by Rafa Iriondo, Francisco Gárate, Telmo Zarra, José Luis Panizo and Agustín Gaínza, which was nicknamed Segunda delantera histórica (en: Second historic attack); midfielder Nando González and goalkeeper Raimundo Lezama (most unbeaten goalie in LaLiga on 1946-47) also stood out from this team.
 This squad, coached by Juan Urkizu, won a double in 1943 and retained Copa del Generalísimo in both 1944 and 1945.
 Years later, Venancio Pérez replaced Garate in the forward line and José Iraragorri took over the bench.
 They helped the club win another Copa del Generalísimo and a Copa Eva Duarte (the official precedent of the Supercopa de España) in 1950.

 The big star of this team was Telmo Zarra, who became one of the club's great legends and the top scorer in its history with 335 goals.
 He won six Pichichi Trophies for being the top scorer in LaLiga (a record only surpassed by Messi in 2020), and his 38 goals in the 1950–51 season stood as a record for 60 years.
 He was also the top scorer in LaLiga history since 1950 with 251 goals until in 2014 he was surpassed by Lionel Messi and later by Cristiano Ronaldo (however, he is still the top Spanish scorer in the championship).
 In 1997, the King of Spain Juan Carlos I awarded him the gold medal to Royal Order of Sports Merit.